 Everyone across the entire LGBTQ spectrum is welcome.
 Typically, about one third of the people attending identify as female, a bit less than two-thirds identify as male, and some identify as non-binary, gender non-conforming, or genderqueer.

 We’re all on vacation, so the camp’s staff take care of the cooking, cleaning, and maintenance tasks.
 To keep costs down, volunteers on the Jamboree committee give generously of their time and skills to handle everything else – from arranging transportation, to coordinating the final night costume party.
 The majority of people attending camp also pitch in to help – whether by running an arts and crafts workshop, monitoring a lake swim, or volunteering as a stage hand for the talent show.
 Together, we ensure it’s a fun-filled time for everyone!

-The huge 300-acre camp is located on a private lake near the southern boundary of Algonquin Park.
+The huge 1,000-acre camp is located on a private lake near the southern boundary of Algonquin Park.
 It offers a wide variety of sports, including swimming, sailing, canoeing, kayaking, volleyball, basketball, tennis (4 courts), hiking, ball hockey and baseball.
 Other events are held in the camp’s central areas, including a mess hall, large recreation hall, dance/fitness studio, small screening theatre, and arts & crafts room.

 Most cabins are newly renovated, but the accommodations are not high-end.
 Each cabin sleeps 10-12 adults (lower bunks only), and features indoor cold running water and toilets, but no hot water, heat or air-conditioning.
 There are separate shower houses, with hot water, for male- and female-identified campers.
 All-gender facilities are also available.

 LGBT Sports and Activities